peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 This is because any subsequent responses could only confirm that nothing needs to happen, or give an inconsistent result in which case nothing needs to happen.
+The parent may apply local policy in determining whether the requested update is consistent or not with the status quo, as illustrated in the type-specific sections below.
-Queries may be continued across all nameservers for reporting purposes.
+In any case, queries may be continued across all nameservers for reporting purposes.

 Existing requirements for ensuring integrity remain in effect.
 In particular, DNSSEC signatures MUST be requested and validated for all